Learn

 Cons of Students Working in High School

-Many parents pointed out that students already have many responsibilities these days, and an after-school job wouldn’t be a good idea.
+Many parents pointed out that students already have many responsibilities, and an after-school job wouldn’t be a good idea.

 Joselyn A. said her high school sophomore is also a cheerleader.
 Between schoolwork and cheerleading, she sometimes goes from 6:30 a.m. to nearly 11 p.m.
 “So having a job is off the table for now,” she said.